 Susan didn’t know anything about marketing, branding, or social media because her former specialty had not required her to focus on promotion.
 “It took me one year to learn the medicine and five to seven years to learn marketing,” Susan says.
 “It was faster to learn the medicine than the marketing!”
 Her new practice started out slowly, but Susan was motivated by the results she saw.
 She was helping people feel better and turning lives around.
 Gradually, word of mouth spread.
 Susan found experts to help her with marketing, and also found a mentor who directed her training and helped her develop a workable salary.

-Susan was fortunate to be able to tap into savings and apply for loans to finance her switch.
+Susan was fortunate to be able to tap into savings and apply for loans at places like nationalloans.com.au to finance her switch.
 Her husband’s income was an additional safety net.
 “The first three or four years were really hard,” she says.
 All told, it took eight years to get what Susan considered to be very good cash flow, but she began to take a salary comparable to her old income at five years.
 Now she is practicing a type of medicine that she loves, helping patients and continuing to learn and grow as a person while meeting her financial goals.

 Susan loved the core aspects of what she did—helping people, seeing results, making people better.
 The industry infrastructure, such as insurance paperwork and regulatory demands took her away from the core aspects she found fulfilling and produced enough stress that she thought about walking away altogether.
 What is noteworthy is that she found a way to make a strategic pivot that enabled her to keep the core aspects she loved—medicine and helping people—and do it in a setting that had far fewer of the pieces she found frustrating.